-215 (c)(8) Extraordinary discovery.
-To obtain discovery beyond the limits established in 216 Paragraph (c)(1), a party shall file: 217 (c)(8)(A) before the close of standard discovery and after reaching the limits of 218 standard discovery imposed by these rules, a stipulation of extraordinary discovery and 219 a statement signed by the parties and attorneys that extraordinary discovery is 220 necessary and proportional under paragraph (b)(1) and that each party has reviewed 221 and approved a discovery budget; or 222 (c)(8)(B) before the close of the standard discovery and after reaching the limits of 223 standard discovery imposed by these rules, a motion for extraordinary discovery and a 224 statement signed by the party and attorney that the extraordinary discovery is 225 necessary and proportional under paragraph (b)(1) and that the party has reviewed and 226 approved a discovery budget.
-227 (d) Requirements for disclosure or response; disclosure or response by an 228 organization; failure to disclose; initial and supplemental disclosures and responses.
-229 (d)(1) A party shall make disclosures and responses to discovery based on the 230 information then known or reasonably available to the party.
-231 (d)(2) If the party providing disclosure or responding to discovery is a corporation, 232 partnership, association, or governmental agency, the party shall act through one or 233 more officers, directors, managing agents, or other persons.
-234 (d)(3) A party is not excused from making disclosures or responses because the 235 party has not completed investigating the case or because the party challenges the 236 sufficiency of another party's disclosures or responses or because another party has not 237 made disclosures or responses.
-238 (d)(4) If a party fails to disclose or to timely supplement a disclosure or response to 239 discovery, that party may not use the undisclosed witness, document or material at any 240 hearing or trial unless the failure is harmless or the party shows good cause for the 241 failure.
-242 (d)(5) If a party learns that a disclosure or response is incomplete or incorrect in 243 some important way, the party must timely provide the additional or correct information if it has not been made known to the other parties.
-The supplemental disclosure or response must state why the additional or correct information was not previously provided.
+(c)(6) Extraordinary discovery.
+To obtain discovery beyond the limits established in Paragraph (c)(5), a party shall file:

+- (c)(6)(A) before the close of standard discovery and after reaching the limits of standard discovery imposed by these rules, a stipulation of extraordinary discovery and a stipulated statement signed by the parties and attorneys that extraordinary discovery is necessary and proportional under paragraph (b)(2) and that each party has reviewed and approved a discovery budget; or - (c)(6)(B) before the close of standard discovery and after reaching the limits of standard discovery imposed by these rules, a motion for extraordinary discovery and a statement signed by the party and attorney that the extraordinary discovery is necessary and proportional under paragraph (b)(2), and that the party has reviewed and approved a discovery budget, and that the party has in good faith conferred or attempted to confer with the other party in an effort to achieve a stipulation. - (d) Requirements for disclosure or response; disclosure or response by an organization; failure to disclose; initial and supplemental disclosures and responses. - (d)(1) A party shall make disclosures and responses to discovery based on the information then known or reasonably available to the party. - (d)(2) If the party providing disclosure or responding to discovery is a corporation, partnership, association, or governmental agency, the party shall act through one or more officers, directors, managing agents, or other persons. - (d)(3) A party is not excused from making disclosures or responses because the party has not completed investigating the case or because the party challenges the sufficiency of another party's disclosures or responses or because another party has not made disclosures or responses. - (d)(4) If a party fails to disclose or to timely supplement a disclosure or response to discovery, that party may not use the undisclosed witness, document or material at any hearing or trial unless the failure is harmless or the party shows good cause for the failure.

-- (e) Signing discovery requests, responses, and objections.
+- (d)(5) If a party learns that a disclosure or response is incomplete or incorrect in some important way, the party must timely provide the additional or correct information if it has not been made known to the other parties.
+The supplemental disclosure or response must state why the additional or correct information was not previously provided. - (e) Signing discovery requests, responses, and objections.
 Every disclosure, request for discovery, response to a request for discovery and objection to a request for discovery shall be in writing and signed by at least one attorney of record or by the party if the party is not represented.
 The signature of the attorney or party is a certification under Rule 11.
 If a request or response is not signed, the receiving party does not need to take any action with respect to it.
 If a certification is made in violation of the rule, the court, upon motion or upon its own initiative, may take any action authorized by Rule 11 or Rule 37(b)(2). - (f) Filing.
 Except as required by these rules or ordered by the court, a party shall not file with the court a disclosure, a request for discovery or a response to a request for discovery, but shall file only the certificate of service stating that the disclosure, request for discovery or response has been served on the other parties and the date of service.